MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 Execution metrics are now exposed via XEvents and Profiler traces, enabling customers to analyze query performance more effectively.

+#### Failover cluster support

+For more details, see this article on [Upgraded Encryption Schema](/analysis-services/instances/encryption-upgrade?view=sql-analysis-services-2025).

 ### Deprecated features and breaking changes in SSAS 2025

 #### Excel PowerPivot for SharePoint deprecated